Silpa1/altGDmin_MRI_MRI2/README.md

 ===================================================================================

 The folder "Dataset" contains the MRI used in this paper (except long-speech sequence because of its larger size).
+For long-speech sequence email sbabu@iastate.edu, namrata@iastate.edu.

 For questions contact sbabu@iastate.edu, namrata@iastate.edu